I am a licensed clinical social worker in New York, California, Illinois and Florida.

 After studying film at The School of the Art Institute of Chicago, I completed a degree in French and Philosophy from the University of Illinois and a year of study at the Université Paris III (Sorbonne Nouvelle) Centre Censier.
 I completed graduate study in community organizing at the Hunter College School of Social Work, and obtained an MSW from Fordham University Graduate School of Social Service.

-I am a member of Division 39: Psychoanalysis of the American Psychological Association , the Association for the Psychoanalysis of Culture and Society, and the National Association of Social Workers.
+I am a member of Division 39: Psychoanalysis of the American Psychological Association ,the Association for Behavioral and Cognitive Therapies, and the National Association of Social Workers.